Let me call it out upfront: stress thrives in silence.

 Stress will always exist—exams, bills, deadlines, heartbreak, failure.
 But the moment you lock it inside, it multiplies into burnout, addiction, or collapse.

-So here’s the truth nobody says out loud: talking about stress is not weakness—it’s rebellion.
+Talking about stress awareness is not weakness—it’s rebellion.

 Because silence is suicide.
 And conversation is survival.